OuadiElfarouki/llama.cpp/README-sycl.md

 2. Install Visual Studio

-If you already have a recent version of Microsoft Visual Studio, you can skip this tep.
+If you already have a recent version of Microsoft Visual Studio, you can skip this step.
 Otherwise, please refer to the official download page for [Microsoft Visual Studio](https://visualstudio.microsoft.com/).

 3. Install Intel® oneAPI Base toolkit

-The base toolkit can be obtained from the official [Intel® oneAPI Base Toolkit ](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html) page.
+The base toolkit can be obtained from the official [Intel® oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html) page.

 Please follow the instructions for downloading and installing the Toolkit for Windows, and preferably keep the default installation values unchanged, notably the installation path *(`C:\Program Files (x86)\Intel\oneAPI` by default)*.